DanielLevi6/046211-Deep-Learning/README.md

 ## Methodology
-In this project, we adapted the Receptence, Weight, Key, and Value (RWKV) method to suit our numerical prediction task.
+In this project, we adapted the Receptance, Weight, Key, and Value (RWKV) method to suit our numerical prediction task.
 RWKV is a powerful technique commonly used in time-series forecasting, which we modified and fine-tuned to suit our specific application better.
 Leveraging the expertise and resources available, we customized the algorithm to optimize its performance for earthquake prediction.

 ## Data